klayoutmatthias/xsection/docs/index.md

-# XSection@KLayout Project Home Page
+# XSection Project Home Page

 [xsection](https://github.com/klayoutmatthias/xsection) is a script that implements a cross-section generator for the KLayout VLSI layout viewer and editor [http://www.klayout.de](http://www.klayout.de).